Erlemar/Erlemar.github.io/README.md

 The data provided consists of raw reviews and class (1 or 2), so the main part is cleaning the texts.

 ### NLP with Python: exploring Fate/Zero
 Natural language processing in machine learning helps to accomplish a variety of tasks, one of which is extracting information from texts.
-This [notebook](https://github.com/Erlemar/Erlemar.github.io/blob/master/Notebooks/Fate_Zero_explore.ipynb) is an overview of some text exploration methods using English translation of Japanese light novel "Fate/Zero" as an example.
+This [notebook](https://github.com/Erlemar/Erlemar.github.io/blob/master/Notebooks/Fate_Zero_explore.ipynb) is an overview of several text exploration methods using English translation of Japanese light novel "Fate/Zero" as an example.

+### NLP.
+Text generation with Markov chains
+This [notebook](https://github.com/Erlemar/Erlemar.github.io/blob/master/Notebooks/Markov_chain_nlp.ipynb) shows how a new text could be generated based on a given corpus using an idea of Markov chains.
+I start with simple first-order chains and with each step improve model to generate better text.

 ## Clustering
 ### Clustering with KMeans